Legends of Tomorrow: Series overview

-In season four, after Rip's sacrifice during the Legends' fight against Mallus, occult detective John Constantine informs the Legends that Mallus was not the only demon that escaped and that "magical fugitives" are on the loose.
+In season four, after Rip's sacrifice during the fight against Mallus, occult detective John Constantine informs the Legends that Mallus was not the only demon that escaped and that "magical fugitives" are on the loose.
 John joins the team, along with shapeshifter Charlie and Mona Wu, who is host to a Kaupe, to stop them.
 Ava and Sara and Ray and Nora begin relationships, and Nora becomes a fairy godmother.
 The Legends come into conflict with the demon Neron, who was banished by John during a show at Heyworld intended to help humans be less afraid of the magical creatures.
 In addition, Neron manipulates Time Bureau member Gary Green into working for him.
-Following Neron's defeat, Zari's time line changes and she is replaced as a Legend and wielder of the Air Totem by her brother Behrad.
+Following Neron's defeat, Zari's timeline changes and she is replaced as a Legend and wielder of the Air Totem by her brother Behrad.

 In season five, Astra Logue, whom John accidentally sent to Hell in a botched exorcism, has resurrected evil individuals from history known as "Encores".
 Meanwhile, Charlie is revealed to be Clotho of the three Fates who is being pursued by her sisters to recover the Loom of Fate.
 Mona, Ray, Nora, and Charlie leave the Legends, who defeat the Fates and Encores.
-Astra is convinced to join the Legends, with John offering to be a roommate (at his house) and a mentor to her.
-In the final scene, Sara is captured by a mysterious beam.
+Astra joins the Legends, with John offering to be a roommate at his house and a mentor to her.
+Sara is captured by a mysterious beam.

-In season six, it is revealed that Sara was kidnapped by Gary & his fiancé Kayla (who are both aliens).
+In season six, it is revealed that Sara was kidnapped by Gary and his fiancé Kayla, who are both aliens.
 Sara's alien abduction was orchestrated by a scientist named Bishop, who created the Avas.
 He plans to create the perfect warrior by copying Sara's DNA and memories and combining it with other aliens upon claiming that he has seen the end of the human race.
 While attempting to escape her imprisonment, Sara accidentally releases a menagerie of aliens throughout the timeline, including Kayla, whom Mick becomes romantically involved with.
 To find Sara, the Legends enlist Esperanza "Spooner" Cruz, an off-the-grid recluse who can telepathically communicate with aliens following her own abduction, as they repel alien invasions throughout Earth's history.
-Bishop then goes after the Fountain of Imperium that would restore Constantine's powers only to double-cross him and destroy it so that the Zagurons would invade Earth, but the Legends revive it and defeat Bishop with help from Bishop's younger counterpart.
+Bishop then goes after the Fountain of Imperium that would restore Constantine's powers, only to double-cross him and destroy it so that the Zagurons would invade Earth, but the Legends revive it and defeat Bishop with help from Bishop's younger counterpart.
 Mick, who now has several kids with Kayla, decides to leave the Legends.
-In the final scene, a duplicate Waverider destroys the original, stranding the Legends in 1925 Texas.
+A duplicate Waverider destroys the original, stranding the Legends in 1925 Texas.